-Additionally, the bill outlines the authority of the attorney general to investigate violations of telemarketing laws, including the ability to administer oaths, subpoena witnesses, and cooperate with other state and federal officials.
+Additionally, the bill enhances the authority of the attorney general in investigating violations of telemarketing laws, allowing for the administration of oaths, issuance of subpoenas, and cooperation with other state and federal officials.
 It establishes procedures for civil actions against violators, including the imposition of civil penalties and the requirement that any penalties collected be deposited into a telemarketing fraud enforcement fund.
-The bill also emphasizes that violations involving consumer transactions will be treated as unfair or deceptive acts, allowing the attorney general to utilize existing enforcement powers under consumer protection laws.
+The bill also stipulates that violations involving consumer transactions will be treated as unfair or deceptive acts, thus enabling the attorney general to utilize existing enforcement powers under consumer protection laws.

 Statutes affected: As Introduced: 109.87